erikaperciliano/erikaperciliano/README.md

 An animal lover 😻🐶 and aspiring musician 🎸.

 - 🔭 I am currently working as a Software Engineer Frontend
-- 👩🏽‍💻 I am developing projects using React, Vue JS, Angular JS, TypeScript and Javascript
+- 👩🏽‍💻 I am developing projects using React, Vue JS, TypeScript and Javascript
 - 🤝🏽 I'm looking to collaborate in the community
 - 😄 I had the opportunity to participate in the Rocketseat Space Squad (Mentoring)
 - ✍🏼 I am currently creating projects to Improve my skill in React JS, TypeScript, Next JS, React Native and GraphQL